Nov 11, 2017 | By admin

 Several months ago, Peter Buehler and George Gantz began an exchange of emails, focused on the “Hard Problem of Consciousness.”
 While the thoughts expressed will hardly solve that problem, they may provide some insights that readers will find interesting.

-Peter – On Near Death Experience (NDE)
+PJ – On Near Death Experience (NDE)

 I’ve been a Swedenborgian for three or four years now.
 I arrived at my present level of belief strictly by my own efforts, being neither recruited nor indoctrinated by anyone else.
 My journey began several years after I retired from my stint as a book-cataloguer at M.I.T.
 Somewhere along the way I picked up a book entitled “Proof of Heaven”, by Dr. Eben Alexander, in which he recounts a near-death experience.
 I thought it was total BS, another in the cottage industry production of books on the subject that sprang up after the publication of Raymond Moody’s book “Life After Life” in 1976.